ety001/dockerfile/bts-es/README.md

 ### 2. Edit the docker-composer.yaml

+> If you want to setup a single node cluster, please use `docker-composer.yaml.single`

 * **ES_JAVA_OPTS=-Xms3g -Xmx3g** can edit your elastic memory usage.
 * **ELASTIC_PASSWORD** is your elastic password.
 Please edit `--elasticsearch-basic-auth` at the same time.
 * **#ports: - 9200:9200**, if you want to export elastic search http port directly, uncomment this.